-The Seoul Metropolitan Government aims to create 2,000 new jobs by increasing the number of social enterprises, which create jobs for the socially vulnerable groups of women, seniors, and the disabled, and achieve social contribution, to 4,000 in 2017.
+The Seoul Metropolitan Government aims to increase the number of social enterprises from 2000 to 4,000 in 2017, which means more jobs and social contribution for the socially vulnerable groups of women, seniors, and disabled.

 The SMG has led the expansion and growth of social enterprises in the past five years through implementation of policies that provide financial support, consultations, and social investment funds with the goal of vitalizing social enterprises.
 As a result, the number of social enterprises increased fivefold from 718 in 2011 to 3,501 by the end of 2016.

 In 2017, the SMG will invest a total of KRW 57.9 billion to support the “5 Plans to Support the Social Enterprises in 2017” and promote the growth of the social economy.